hackoregon/civicu-pythonii-summer-2017/lessons/12-Testing-and-Deployment/testing.md

   - apt
 ```

+Your codecov token can be found at `codecov.io/gh/your_github_account_name/your_repository_name`.
+For example mine is at [https://codecov.io/gh/totalgood/civicu_app](https://codecov.io/gh/totalgood/civicu_app)

+You can set the token in your local environment (on your laptop) with:

+```bash
+export CODECOV_TOKEN="19abc123-hex8-9876-a881-8412af152dc0"  # USE *YOUR* TOKEN
+```

-It may help to add your codecov "Upload Token" to the travis.yml settings for your repo.
+And you can add your codecov "Upload Token" to the [travis-ci](http://travis-ci.org) settings for your repo.
 Click on the "More Options" button in the upper right for the travis-ci page for your repo.
 Select the "Settings" gear menu item.
 Scroll down the setting until you find "Environment Variables".
 The environment variable name is `CODECOV_TOKEN` and the "value" is your "Upload Token" from your codecov.io accounts page.

-You can do this for your local environment with:
+Or you can run `codecov` manually with

 ```bash
-export CODECOV_TOKEN="19abc123-hex8-9876-a881-8412af152dc0"  # USE *YOUR* TOKEN
-```

-Or you can run it manually with

-```bash
 codecov --token=19abc123-hex8-9876-a881-8412af152dc0
 ```

+If you've `export`ed your environment variable on your laptop in your bash.rc file or somewhere that always runs when you log in, you don't have to provide the `--token`.

 ## Continuous integration